International Theravāda Buddhist Missionary University: Rectors

 The late Dr. Bhaddanta Silanandabhivamsa (16 December 1927) was the first rector in International Theravada Buddhist Missionary University.
 He was regarded as an extraordinarily skilful meditation teacher and well-known scholar.
 He taught Vipassana meditation, Abhidhamma and other aspects of Theravada Buddhism in English, Myanmar, Pali and Sanskrit.
 Myanmar government awarded the Doctorate of Literature (2000), Aggamahasaddhammajotikadvaja (1999) and Aggamahapandita (1993) titles.
 He died on 13 August 2005 in California, USA.

-Dr. Bhaddanta Nandamalabhivamsa is the present rector.
+Dr. Bhaddanta Nandamalabhivamsa was the second rector.
 He was born on 22 March 1940.
 He was educated at Vipassana Ghandarama Monastery, Maha visuddharama Taik Thit in Mandalay.
 He passed the religious examinations with distinctions.
 He got Dhammacariya at the young age of sixteen.
 Because of his brilliant performance in scriptural studies, he continued to get prestigious titles such as Abhivamsa Cetayangana Pariyatti Dhammacariya Gantavacaka, Abhivamsa Priyatti Sasanahita Dhammacariya and Vinaya Pali Paragu.
 He got his M.A. from Kelaniya University of Colombo, Sri Lanka, and he received his doctorate from Magadha University in India.
 He is also the Rector of Sitagu International Buddhist Academy in Sagaing.
 Because of his experience in scriptural teaching, the government conferred upon him the religious title Aggamaha Gantavacaka Pandita in 1996 and Aggamaha Pandita in 1999.

 The present rector, Ashin Chekinda was appointed in 2022.